Skip to content

 A resilient growth story

-• Leading economic indicators remain resilient, fueled by AI capital expenditure (capex) and high-end consumers.
+• Certain leading economic indicators have weakened, but they remain broadly resilient, fueled by artificial intelligence (AI) capital expenditure (capex) and high-end consumers.

-• Diminished tail-risk from tariffs has supported corporate sentiment and earnings, evidenced by positive third-quarter reporting and guidance.
+• Diminished tail-risk from tariffs has supported corporate sentiment and earnings, as evidenced by positive third-quarter reporting and guidance.

-• The US economy has proven robust, but we continue to monitor labor-market data, which has softened from a strong position but not collapsed.
+• The US economy has proven robust, but we continue to monitor labor market data, which has softened from a strong position but has not collapsed.

-• Services inflation has eased due to lower housing costs and wages, helping counteract other pressures.
+• Services inflation has eased due to lower housing costs and wages, helping counteract higher goods inflation.

 Policy leans supportive

-• Limited data visibility may prevent the Federal Reserve (Fed) from cutting interest rates in the near term, but we expect further easing during the next 12 months.
+• Uncertain data may prevent the Fed from cutting rates again in the near term, but we expect moderate easing over the next year.

-• Having said that, we still think the magnitude of easing that markets expect is too optimistic, given a robust economy and complicated inflation dynamics.
+• Having said that, we think the magnitude of easing that markets are pricing in is too optimistic, given a robust economy and complicated inflation dynamics.

 • Fiscal policy in major economies is an increasingly influential driver of asset prices.
 US tax refunds will likely offset tariff headwinds, while stimulus measures in Japan and Germany could also prove supportive.